aniru-dh21/Basic-Authentication-Flask/README.md

 - <ins>Flask-WTF</ins> is a simple integration of Flask and WTForms that helps you create forms in Flask.
 - <ins>Flask-Migrate</ins> is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
 The database operations are made available through the Flask command-line interface.
 - <ins>Flask-Testing</ins> extension provides unit testing utilities for Flask.
+- <ins>Python Decouple</ins> helps you use environment variables in your Python Project.